roadside taverns served whiskey, beer, rum punch, and other forms of alcohol, and provided community gathering places

 Source: Library of Congress, Barroom dancing (by John Lewis Krimmel, c.1820)

 Native Americans in Virginia did not develop alcoholic beverages, so there was no beer, wine, or hard liquor crafted in Virginia until the arrival of the Europeans.
-Alcohol became a popular trade item between the European colonists and the original residents of Virginia.
+Mind-altering states were achieved by other means, including brewing tea from the caffeine-rich (Ilex vomitoria).

-The Spanish, English, and other sailors who came to the Chesapeake Bay brought rum, and the settlers brewed beer and tried to make wine from the native grapes.
+The English colonists also tried to make wine from the native grapes.
 Because there was so little sugar in those native grapes, the fermentation process created very little alcohol.
-In addition, the grapes had a high acid content, and grapes from the "fox grape" (Vitis labrusca) contained a bad-tasting chemical also found in the musk of foxes.1
+In addition, the grapes had a high acid content, and grapes from the "fox grape" (Vitis labrusca) contained a bad-tasting chemical also found in the musk of foxes.3

 Cider from fruit and beer were brewed at home, primarily by women in household kitchens through the 1600's.
 The low-alcohol product was difficult to store, so alcohol was traded through a barter system where different chores were exchanged.
 Later, alcohol production shifted to larger operations requiring more equipment.
-Brewing and distilling were "re-gendered" out of the kitchens dominated by women, and became a responsibility of men.4
+Brewing and distilling were "re-gendered" out of the kitchens dominated by women, and became a responsibility of men.5

 Much of the alcohol created by Virginia's colonists in the 1700's was brandy produced from orchard fruits (especially apples), rather than distilled from grains such as corn or rye.
 Only the wealthy owners of large plantations had the capital to set up a distillery.
 After fruit trees were planted and began producing, the fruit was harvested and fermented into cider with the alcohol equivalent to what is in a beer today.
 Cider could be reprocessed through distillation into a higher-alcohol brandy, which could be stored and transported easily compared to beer/cider.